alperyazar/aPCmeter/3D/Readme.md

 # 3D

 Here, `.stl` files required to print the v2, 2023 box design by a 3D printer are given.
-The box was designed and printed by my friend, [Erdal](https://www.linkedin.com/in/erdal-mehmetcik-7470363a/).
+The box was designed by my friend, [Erdal](https://www.linkedin.com/in/erdal-mehmetcik-7470363a/).

 - `body.stl`